-Under the Framework Agreement, the Deh Cho First Nations and Canada have agreed to work toward an Agreement-in-Principle (AiP) in five years.
-The parties have also agreed to first develop a General Agreement-in-Principle (GAIP) as a step towards an AIP.
+Under the Framework Agreement signed in May, 2001, the Deh Cho First Nations, the Government of Canada and the GNWT have a greed to work toward an Agreement-in-Principle (AiP) in five years.
+The parties have agreed to work towards a General Agreement-in-Principle (GAIP) as a step towards an AIP.
 Unlike an AIP, which is very detailed, a GAIP would be designed to address, in broad terms, the major elements of a final agreement.
 It is hoped that a General AiP will be developed by the end of 2004.

 The 2003 Assembly in Kakisa approved two papers presented by the negotiating team to guide negotiations on a General AiP.
 The papers outline governance models for a public government based on Dene laws and customs.
 The Discussion Papers are based on past Assembly and Leadership resolutions, the Deh Cho Declaration, and the Deh Cho Proposal.
 These papers were discussed at the Trout Lake session in August and the Ft.
-Simpson session in September, 2003 and have been discussed at subsequent sessions.
+Simpson session in September, 2003.

 We continue to stress that the DCFN Leadership and Assemblies have consistently rejected the comprehensive claims model of "land selection" to resolve the issue of title to land.
-We have told the federal negotiators that the Deh Cho Fist Nations are not prepared to discuss "land selection".
+We told the federal negotiators that the Deh Cho Fist Nations are not prepared to discuss "land selection".
 Therefore, we must find other options for providing the "certainty" which we all want.
 So far, we have presented two options: Canada must either agree to recognize full Deh Cho ownership of all lands and resources in the Deh Cho territory through a "Crown in Right of the Deh Cho" (as set out in the Deh Cho Proposal), or they must agree to recognize "co-ownership" or "co-stewardship" of the whole territory.